-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cunningham is shown as a purple triangle. (analysis methodology)
+Cunningham is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 218 (108th): Law Enforcement Officers Safety Act of 2004

 - H.R.
 5461 (106th): Shark Finning Prohibition Act